netcinematics/AI_SPECTRoSCOPE_3/README.md

 <img width="1211" height="637" alt="Screenshot 2026-05-14 124406" src="https://github.com/user-attachments/assets/6e2f393c-6bf4-4a08-a858-7a75e4e08156" />

-> EXAMPLE_6: shows a "CONCEPTUAL_HIGHWAY" where GEMMA explores a TOPIC_TARGET - with QUESTION_and_ANSWER loops.
+> EXAMPLE_6: shows a "CONCEPTUAL_TIMELINE" where GEMMA explores a TOPIC_TARGET - with QUESTION_and_ANSWER loops.

 _____________________________________________________________________